callanblythebrombacher/lottoStarAssessment/readme.md

 - **CSV Processor**: The main logic for processing lottery data is implemented in the `CSVProcessor` class.
 It orchestrates the data processing pipeline by coordinating the file handlers and the winning numbers finder.

 - **File Handlers**: File handlers, such as `TicketFileReader` and `WinningNumbersFileReader`, are responsible for reading ticket entry and winning number files from the filesystem.
-They utilize generators for memory-efficient file processing.
+They utilize generators and parallel processing for memory-efficient file handling.

 - **Winning Numbers Finder**: The `WinningNumbersFinder` class determines winning tickets by comparing ticket entries with winning numbers.
 It uses efficient algorithms to handle various ball sets and lottery rules.